-Vertical Green Sand MoldingEach of our 33 automated, vertically parted, high-pressure green sand molding machines is custom-designed, engineered, built and maintained in-house.
+Specializing in Vertical Green Sand MoldingEach of Waupaca Foundry's 35 automated, vertically parted, high-pressure green sand molding machines is custom-designed, engineered, built and maintained in-house.
 These hybrid machines, named “Waupaca-Matics” earned a patent in 2010.
-Through the implementation of double-indexing and exclusive dual-pouring technology, our automating iron pouring machines feature unmatched speed and reliability—approximately 30 percent more productive than competitors’ molding lines.
+Through the implementation of double-indexing and exclusive dual-pouring technology, our automated iron pouring machines feature unmatched speed and reliability—approximately 30 percent more productive than our competitors molding lines.

 It’s not really the color green, but that’s the term used for sand that has not been used for a mold.
 Why sand?
 It’s all in the chemistry.